-Examples of the types of discrimination that are covered under Title IX include sexual harassment; the failure to provide equal opportunity in athletics; discrimination in a school’s science, technology, engineering, and math (STEM) courses and programs; and discrimination based on pregnancy.
+Examples of the types of discrimination that are covered under Title IX include sexual harassment; the failure to provide equal athletic opportunity; sex-based discrimination in a school’s science, technology, engineering, and math (STEM) courses and programs; discrimination based on sexual orientation; discrimination based on gender identity; and discrimination based on pregnancy.
 A fuller list of Title IX issues OCR addresses appears here.
-The Title IX regulation is enforced by OCR and is in the Code of Federal Regulations at 34 CFR Part 106.

-Title IX prohibits retaliation for filing an OCR complaint or for advocating for a right protected by Title IX.
-Title IX also prohibits employment discrimination, but employment discrimination complaints filed with OCR are generally referred to the Equal Employment Opportunity Commission.
+Title IX also prohibits retaliation for filing an OCR complaint or for advocating for a right protected by Title IX and discrimination in employment which is based on sex.
+However, employment discrimination complaints filed with OCR are generally referred to the Equal Employment Opportunity Commission.

 Links to Title IX of the Education Amendments of 1972 and its implementing regulation:

 - 34 CFR Part 106 Prior to May 6, 2020 (old regulations)